HomeStartup InsightBest Companies To Work In Singapore

 Singlife

-Singlife is a financial services company that offers a range of services such as insurance and savings plans, as well as investment and advisory solutions.
+Single is a financial services company that offers a range of services, such as insurance and savings plans, as well as investment and advisory solutions.
 Singlife is a subsidiary of Japanese life insurance company Sumitomo Life Insurance Company.

-Singlife offers a range of perks and benefits to its employees.
+Single offers a range of perks and benefits to its employees.
 These include compassionate leave for family and parenting, shared parental leave, and marriage leave.
 Financial benefits include CPF contributions.
-Health and wellness benefits include medical leave, hospitalisation leave, accident insurance, health checks, hospitalisation insurance, and sick leave.
+Health and wellness benefits include medical leave, hospitalization leave, accident insurance, health checks, hospitalization insurance, and sick leave.
 Employees also receive benefits such as flexible work arrangements and professional support for development.
 Holiday and leave benefits include annual leave.

 • Most notable skills: Insurance, Fintech